Stereo-Boy/chopin_toolbox/README.md

 * you define a maximum number of factors to include (as a rule of thumb, you need ~10 datapoints for each, interactions are considered as factors).
 * you define a cell array of liquid and solid factors:
   * Solid factors are always included in the list (can be empty using {''}).
-  * Liquid are picked in combination with solid factors until you reach the maximum number of factors.
+  * Liquid are picked in combination with solid factors until you reach the maximum number of factors (can be empty using {''}).
 Combinations with a number of factors inferior to the max are also included.
-  * Fixed effect factors should not be in parentheses, random-effect factors should.
+  * Fixed effect factors should NOT be in parentheses, random-effect factors should be.
   * Interaction factors are expressed as factor1:factor2.
 Notation factor1*factor2 also includes main effects of factor1 and factor2.
-  * Note that you can add squared factors for continuous ones (ex: 'factor^2').
+  * Note that you can add squared factors for continuous variables (ex: 'factor^2').
 * you define potential model links between the dependend variable and the factors - only include links that make sense, otherwise it may result in errors.
 Potential links are: 'log', 'reciprocal','identity','-2','-3','probit','logit','loglog','comploglog'.
   * log links require the dependent variable X to be defined on ]0, +Inf].
 I recommend to tranform your variable to X+eps if X is defined on [0, +Inf].
 ![a table figure showing the link functions](example_figures/links.png)